-Gustav, my teacher at Juilliard, got annoyed with me before I learned how to hear properly.
-During one of our lessons, he was pacing around agitatedly while I played Bach's Italian Concerto.
+One time, Gustav, my teacher at Juilliard, got angry with me before I learned how to hear properly.
+He was pacing around agitatedly while I played Bach's Italian Concerto.
 Finally, he couldn't stand it any longer and burst out, "No, no, no!
 You're not hearing the music at all.
 You're just playing notes.
 The music is behind the notes."
 I learned to listen, but it was still a couple of years before I truly began to hear, something most musicians never learn.